 I told the judge that I wasn’t going to leave my kids…

 …my husband already did that, and that I believed in myself enough to know I could make money from home.
 Enough to squeak by at least.
 He asked how much I could make.
 I told him I thought I could make $1,000/month in profits.
-In my head, I thought, if I could make $500 from Ebay and $500 from the blog, I’d be okay.
+In my head, I thought, if I could make $500 from ebay and $500 from the blog, I’d be okay.
 I could live on $1,000/month plus a little child support if granted.

 He went on to ask me how long it would take to make that and I told him one year.

 Give me one year and I will make $1,000/month from home, I said.
 The judge, in his extreme kindness, gave me that year to prove myself!

-My lawyers, my Pastor, my friends, family, everyone in my life all told me to get a job.
+However, my lawyers, my Pastor, my friends, family, everyone in my life all told me to get a job.
 They BEGGED me.
 But, I knew in my heart, God was convicting me to start a blog and so, on Dec 23, 2013, I turned my blog ON.
 I clicked the button to go LIVE to the world, no spell check, no sentence structure and all.
 I figured all I had to do was make $500/month.
 Easy, right?

 Wrong.
 It was HARD.

 Although I started getting a ton of traffic right off the bat…more than 10,000 pageviews my first month and on to over 100,000 a few short months later, I wasn’t making as much money as I was putting in.
 I was losing money.
 I was spending money in all the wrong places, doing all the wrong things.
 I wish I could go back and hire me as a coach back then!
 I would have saved thousands of dollars!